netsparse/main-site/blog.md

 title: Blog
 ---
 ## Blog
-A colletion of my thoughts and writings.
+A collection of my thoughts and posts.
 Feel free to browse around.

 ## Latest